Page loading ... Please wait.

 Printer Friendly Page

-Christmas baking wouldn't seem complete without a batch of gingerbread men.
-They are fragrant with ground ginger, cinnamon, nutmeg and cloves; the amount of which can be adjusted to suit your own individual taste.
-If you like your gingerbread cookies on the soft side bake them a little less than the recipe states as the longer they bake the harder they will become.
-You can decorate your gingerbread men by pressing raisins into the dough before baking or else frost the baked and cooled cookies with confectioners frosting.
-To hang them on the tree or to use as gift tags, make a hole in the top of the cookie with a straw or end of a wooden skewer before they are baked.
+My Christmas baking wouldn't seem complete without a batch of these cute Gingerbread Men.
+They are fragrant with molasses and ground ginger, cinnamon, nutmeg and cloves; the amounts of which can be adjusted to suit your own individual taste.
+If you like your Gingerbread Men on the soft side, bake them a little less than the recipe states as the longer they bake the harder they will become.
+There are a few ways to decorate your Gingerbread Men; one is to press raisins (or currants) into the dough before baking, or you can frost the baked and cooled cookies with confectioners' frosting.
+A fun idea is to use the Gingerbread Men as decorations for your Christmas tree or even as gift tags.
+To do this, pierce a hole in the top of each unbaked cookie using a straw or end of a wooden skewer.
+Bake the cookies until crisp and then thread a pretty ribbon through the hole and hang on your tree.

-Divide the dough in half, and wrap each half in plastic wrap and refrigerate for at least two hours or overnight.
+Divide the dough in half, and wrap each half in plastic wrap and refrigerate until firm (at least two hours or even overnight).

 Preheat oven to 350 degrees F (177 degrees C) and place rack in center of oven.
-Line 2 baking sheets with parchment paper and set aside while you roll out the dough.
+Line 2 baking sheets with parchment paper.

 On a lightly floured surface, roll out the dough to a thickness of about 1/4 inch.
 Use a gingerbread cutter to cut out the cookies.
-With an offset spatula lift the cut out cookies onto the baking sheet, placing the cookies about 1 inch (2.54 cm) apart.
+With an offset spatula lift the cookies onto the baking sheet, placing about 1 inch (2.5 cm) apart.
 If you are hanging the cookies or using as gift tags, make a hole at the top of the cookies with a straw or end of a wooden skewer.
+(If cookies are a little soft, place the baking sheet (with the cookies) in the fridge for about 10 minutes.
+This will prevent the cookies from losing their shape.)

-Confectioners Frosting: In an electric mixer (or with a hand mixer), cream the butter until smooth and well blended.
+Confectioners Frosting: In an electric mixer (or with a hand mixer), beat the butter until smooth and well blended.
 Add the vanilla extract.
 With the mixer on low speed, gradually beat in the sugar.
 Scrape down the sides of the bowl and beater.
 Add the milk and beat on high speed until frosting is light and fluffy (about 3-4 minutes).
-Add a little more milk if too dry.
+Add a little more milk if needed.
+Tint frosting with food color, if desired.
 Place the frosting in a pastry bag fitted with a decorative tip and decorate the gingerbread men as desired.

 Makes about 3 dozen cookies depending on the size of cookie cutter used.